 Here is a close up of one of the corners.
-Notice the lower line going from left to the center vertical line.
+Notice the lower line going from left to the centre vertical line.
 This is the actual fold line for the long side.
 The card should be cut along the vertical line down to the lowest horizontal line.
 This extends the side by the thickness of the card so that when folded, the short side fits flush against the long side edge.

 Cut out around the hashed areas and remove the corners.

 Next score the fold lines with the knife.
 Don’t cut all the way through.
 Just pull the knife over the line three or four times should do.
 You will have already worked out how many it takes to completely cut through when you cut the board to size at the beginning.
-You could practice on some off cuts first to get a feel for how far to score and then how to bend the card.
+You could practice on some offcuts first to get a feel for how far to score and then how to bend the card.

-Next I cut some picture frame tape into four equal pieces.
+Next, I cut some picture frame tape into four equal pieces.
 I stuck the tape onto the cutting board and trimmed one of the short edges along a line of the cutting board.
 I then cut the tape into four equal pieces using a knife and steel ruler.
 Each piece was lifted off using the knife and then placed onto each corner as shown.

-In practice this worked well.
-I was able to align the box with the guide lines but as the box was a little larger than the white rectangle, I drew around the box so that I could place it back in the same position after applying the glue.
+In practice, this worked well.
+I was able to align the box with the guidelines but as the box was a little larger than the white rectangle, I drew around the box so that I could place it back in the same position after applying the glue.

 But before you apply any glue, more marking and cutting of the print is necessary.
 The long edges of the print will be folded around the corners to help add strength to the box.
 Therefore the long sides would need to be extended a little.
 I cut notches where the corners at the top of the box are.
 My thoughts were that the print may not particularly fold well otherwise.
-This didn’t work out so good and left visible card at the corners.
-Next time, I would cut a 45 degree line from the corner out to the edge.
+This didn’t work out so good and left the card visible at the corners.
+Next time, I would cut a 45-degree line from the corner out to the edge.
 This should make folding easy without causing creases and it would also hide the cardboard at the corners.

 The last thing to do before applying glue is to trim the width of the sides so that they overlap and fold over to the inside of the box equally.
-With the cardboard in position, I pulled one side of the print up against the side of the box and marked at the edge of the card.
+With the cardboard in position, I pulled one side of the print up against the side of the box and marked it at the edge of the card.
 I then added say 1/3 of an inch for the inside of the box.
 Apply this to all sides and trim.
 If you find one side isn’t wide enough, adjust so that all sides match the smallest side.
 Now trim the sides to size.

 Providing you have measured correctly, when you turn the print over the cuts should be square and line up with the white rectangle of the top face of the print.

 Before glueing the print to the card I decided to test the glue first.
-I didn’t want to find out part way through that the glue would not hold the inkjet paper to the card as it may not be porous.
+I didn’t want to find out partway through that the glue would not hold the inkjet paper to the card as it may not be porous.

 I tested the glue, Craft PVA Glue, by applying it to an offcut of print and card.
 After fitting the print to the card I used a printer’s lino roller to firmly press the two together and remove any air bubbles.
 The roller helps to apply even pressure without leaving marks on the cardboard.